ScarlettRed/SENTIMENTS-OF-REVIEWS-A-CASE-STUDY-OF-CLASSIFICATION/README.md

 <p>To make this type review system we have to first divide all the reviews into simpler sentences and then pass them through a <strong>SENTIMENT CLASSIFIER</strong>.
 This sentiment classifier will tell us whether the sentence is a positive or negative one.
 Based on which it will analyse the rating for the particular quality parameter for that restaurant.</p>
 <br>
 ## SENTIMENT CLASSIFIER
+It will analyse the reviews on the basis of certain keywords, that whether they are positive or negative.